Speyll/dotfiles/README.md

 | compositor  | compton |
 | downloader | axel |

+## mounting drives
+I don't use gvfs or udiskie to mount my drives instead i use a simple script that uses fstab (can be found in `~/.local/bin/scripts/dmenumount` it's actually the same script that Luke smith showcase in one of his videos) it only require dmenu, same script is used to mount android mtp but it require `simple-mtpfs` to be installed on your machine to work<br />

 ## some tips for my setup:
 this is all the "core" and recommended software you will need for my setup:<br />
 `bspwm sxhkd nnn vim xorg-minimal xf86-input-synpatics xf86-input-evdev alsa-utils cherry-font font-Siji mpv xbacklight unzip openntpd sxiv hsetroot font-hack-ttf scrot xrdb simple-mtpfs xtitle xclip tmux base-devel libXft-devel libXinerama-devel xwinwrap youtube-dl ntfs-3g wireless_tools xdg-utils xprop`<br />